joeyaiello/docs/openpublishing/docs/partnerdocs/repo-creation.md

 It is the content owner's responsibility to create the GIT repos and provide the right permissions to the users to access them.
 A GIT repo is either GitHub or Visual Studio Online.

-If you are not familiar with GitHub, check out a summary of [GitHub terminology](GitHub-terminology.md) used in this documentation as well as the [GitHub tutorials](https://github.com/).
+If you are not familiar with GitHub, check out a summary of [GitHub terminology](GitHub-terminology.md) used in this documentation as well as the [GitHub tutorials](https://github.com/)

-The first step is to create a GIT repository and make it either public or private (see next section for information):
 - For GitHub repository setup, follow the [GitHub tutorials](https://help.github.com/articles/set-up-git/).
 - For Visual Studio Online see (TBD).

-**Note that you do not have to create localized repos.
-This is done automatically based on the [localization file configuration](repo-creation.md)**.

-## Default branch
-Open Publishing provision is made out of the "live" branch.
-So once you have created the repos, make sure that you select the "live" branch as the default one.
+##1.
+Create the repo
+1. The first step is to create a GIT repository.
+2. Make sure you add a readme.md file to the repo.
+You will need this file to tell your users how to contribute to the repo.
+3. Decide whether the repo is going to be public or private.

-## GitHub Private vs. public repo
+### 1.1 GitHub Private vs. public repo

 If you do not want/need external contributions (i.e. external to Microsoft), you would need create a private repo.
 If you want/need external contributions (i.e. external to Microsoft), then you would need to create two repos: one public and one private.